Lab delays are causing a 3-5 day delay in getting your full results. Please contact our help centre if you require assistance

 Yes, you can!
 It’s important to remember, though, that there’s no gold standard for what a ‘full’ blood test means.

-Many brands will test for several different biomarkers in various combinations.
+Lots of at-home blood tests will test for several different biomarkers in various combinations.

 Our General Wellness blood test, for example, checks your liver function, kidney function, muscle and bone health, iron levels, cholesterol levels and diabetes and gout risk.